 CSEM Endocrine Resident Clinical Vignettes and Research Projects Session

 Note: Completed research projects or clinical series should be submitted through the general Diabetes Canada/CSEM abstract submission route.

-When: During the 21st CSEM/Diabetes Canada Professional Conference and Annual Meetings in Halifax, NS.
-Exact time and venue to be announced.
+When: During the 22nd CSEM/Diabetes Canada Professional Conference and Annual Meetings in Winnipeg, MB.
+Exact time to be announced.